 SWR on the filter's output was also measured as 1:1.
 Perfect value!

-Low Pass filter in alu-cabinet with forced air cooling.
+Low Pass filter housed in alu-cabinet with forced air cooling.

 |Filter cabinet |

-Earlier, I wanted to fit the low-pass filter inside the big cabinet.
+In the beginning I wanted to fit the low-pass filter inside the SSPA cabinet.
 But sufficient space was not available (the water pump occupies a lot of space).
-So I've decided to house the low-pass filter in a cabinet from Conrad Electronics (item 522953).
+So I've decided to house the low-pass filter in a separate cabinet from Conrad Electronics (item 522953).

 W6PQL recommends adding a fan if the low-pass filter is used at power levels higher than 500 W. I've added a small fan as I intend to run 1000 W through the filter.